meltano/meltano/docs/src/docs/plugins.md

 ## Loaders

-Data Loader is a component for the bulk import of data.
+A loader is a component for the bulk import of data.
 Currently, Meltano supports [Singer.io](https://singer.io) targets as loaders.

 ### target-snowflake